 Used browser with few Tabs opened

-This chrome is known as a RAM sucker browser, this is not only limited to Chrome but other modern browsers takes high memory to work in a way they are designed.
-The latest version of popular browsers contains a lot of built-in tool, so it requires more CPU process and more RAM to function properly and to reduce lags.
+This chrome is known as a RAM sucker browser, this is not only limited to Chrome but other modern browsers take high memory to work in a way they are designed.
+The latest version of popular browsers contains a lot of built-in tools, so it requires more CPU process and more RAM to function properly and to reduce lags.

-I’m a 36 tabs lover, so around 81% of battery juice is taken by Google Chrome in a time of 6 hours.
+I’m a 25 tabs lover, so around 81% of battery juice is taken by Google Chrome in less than 6 hours.

 Do not run apps that require high CPU speed for a long time.

-If you binge watch Netflix (web) and locally stored videos you’re probably making the laptop to use Intel boost technology, on HP Envy-13 laptop the boost increases the CPU speed for a time of 28 seconds, resulting the laptop to heat more quickly than normal.
+If you binge-watch Netflix (web) and locally stored videos you’re probably making the laptop use Intel boost technology, on HP Envy-13 laptop the boost increases the CPU speed for a time of 28 seconds, resulting the laptop heats more quickly than normal.
 Moreover, when rendering a 10-minute video, the laptop gets pretty hot.
 So the advice is to avoid using such applications for a long time, and when you do apply one (or all) tips given in this article.

 Update your computer and issues DPTF Software

-Use the latest operating system on your computer, update to the latest MAC OS if you’re an apple user otherwise update to the Windows 10 (fall creators update).
-Also, when you re-install Windows, make sure to install all the available drivers instead of installing graphics and trackpad drivers.
-Intel’s DPTF is a software solution for thin laptops to prevent all kind of harm due to overheating.
+Use the latest operating system on your computer, update to the latest MAC OS if you’re an Apple user otherwise update to the Windows 10 (fall creators update).
+Also, when you reinstall Windows, make sure to install all the available drivers instead of installing graphics and trackpad drivers.
+Intel’s DPTF is a software solution for thin laptops to prevent all kinds of harm due to overheating.
 In case you

 Limit CPU speed